 Armadale tracking project Tags Wanted Reward

 Marine Scotland have now advised on the reclassification of the River Allan.
-The Allan is now upgraded to a Grade 2 river and there will be some relaxation on taking of salmon.
-Although all it is now possible to take salmon on the River Allan it is necessary for anglers and for the Association to demonstrate that enough fish are being returned to the system to maintain satisfactory juvenile recruitment.
-The Association has therefore adopted the Code of Practice recommended by the River Forth Fisheries Trust and the Forth District Salmon Fishery Board.
-We therefore recommend that only one salmon may be taken on any day with a season limit of two salmon.
-We also recommend that anglers seriously consider returning all salmon.
+The Allan will remain a Grade 2 river for 2018 and that is excellent news.
+Although it is now possible to take salmon on the River Allan it is necessary for anglers and for the Association to demonstrate that enough fish are being returned to the system to maintain satisfactory juvenile recruitment.
+The return rate in 2017 was 96% for salmon and 95% for sea trout and the Committee is encouraged at the responsible attitude to catch and release shown by our members and visitors.
+We know there are times when you want to take your prize home but salmon stocks are under serious pressure at home and at sea and need our help.
+We would ask all our anglers to seriously consider returning all salmon safely tospawn .
 If you don't need it- you don't need to kill it.

 Founded in 1911